Pictured above: The 2014 Summer Research Group:

 Alex McGurk ’17, Undergraduate Research Student (BRG 2015)

-I am currently majoring in ACS Biochemistry at Connecticut College with the goal of attending medical school afterwards.
+Majoring in ACS Biochemistry at Connecticut College with the goal of attending medical school afterwards.
 I have been working with Professor Branchini since October of 2014, specializing in the biochemistry portion of the research he conducts.
 I began working in this lab to better understand how proteins work and how to manipulate them to create a desired effect.
 My research has been supported by the National Science Foundation.
 A fun fact about me is that I love dogs and will hopefully own at least one for the rest of my life, and my current dog’s name is Toby.

 Deniz Yetil '18.
 Undergraduate Research Student (BRG 2015)